Lymphatic system: Thymus

 The thymus increases in size from birth in response to postnatal antigen stimulation.
 It is most active during the neonatal and pre-adolescent periods.
 The thymus is located between the inferior neck and the superior thorax.
 At puberty, by the early teens, the thymus begins to atrophy and regress, with adipose tissue mostly replacing the thymic stroma.
-However, residual T cell lymphopoiesis continues throughout adult life, providing some immune response.
+However, residual T cell lymphopoiesis continues throughout adulthood, providing some immune response.
 The thymus is where the T lymphocytes mature and become immunocompetent.
 The loss or lack of the thymus results in severe immunodeficiency and subsequent high susceptibility to infection.
-In most species, the thymus consists of lobules divided by septa which are made up of epithelium which is often considered an epithelial organ.
+In most species, the thymus consists of lobules divided by septa, which are made up of epithelium, which is often considered an epithelial organ.
 T cells mature from thymocytes, proliferate, and undergo a selection process in the thymic cortex before entering the medulla to interact with epithelial cells.

 Research on bony fish showed a buildup of T cells in the thymus and spleen of lymphoid tissues in salmon and showed that there are not many T cells in non-lymphoid tissues.